Leaf-Agriculture/docs/docs/docs/beta_prescriptions_endpoints.md

 #### Response

-The response is json with the id of the file uploaded to the provider.
+The response is json with the id of the file uploaded to the provider .

 ```json
 {